 The challenge most parents face today is to weigh the pros and cons of giving their children digital freedom.
 Most parents understand that limiting children’s access to the Internet could impact their ability to learn and develop.
 However, this also means exposing children to threats and information that are far beyond their capacity to handle.

 This is why having a robust parental controls system on all devices helps.
 It is the supplement all parents need in their digital lives.
 Just as you teach your child to lock all doors when they are alone at home, they have to be taught to use a security system on their devices.

 Here are five top reasons why every home with children should have parental controls on all devices.

 Reason 1: Cyber safety

 Cybercrime is a multibillion-dollar industry.
 Organizations dedicated to cybercrime use despicable means to exploit people’s poor cyber habits.
-A recent Symantec survey reveals that since 2015, 689 million people were victims of cybercrime.
+A recent NortonLifeLock survey reveals that since 2015, 689 million people were victims of cybercrime.